 She is a canoe after all !

+But she is a sailing canoe and I failed miserably at beating the tide and the wind.
 The solution was to restore her sailing capabilities with jib and mizzen.
 That was done rapidly (enough.)
 Still a bit of forward planning would have improved our looks.
 Of course Sheila was safely returned to her mooring.

 I still have some maintenance work to do before she can sail again and I will be waiting for the new mail sail cover.
 Sheila will resume her sailing program in April or so.